-We operate three business divisions, comprised of our Commercial, Mobility and Services divisions:
+Through 2017, we operated in three business segments, comprised of our Commercial, Mobility and Services divisions:

-- Commercial Division provides VSAT advanced satellite networks, fixed satellite communication products systems, cellular backhaul and small cell solutions and services and comprehensive turnkey solutions.
-Our customers are service providers, satellite operators, MNOs, Telcos and large enterprises worldwide.
-We focus on HTS opportunities worldwide and are driving meaningful partnerships with satellite operators to leverage our technology and breadth of services to deploy and operate the ground segment. - Mobility Division provides advanced satellite communication on the move systems, including airborne, maritime and ground-mobile satellite systems and solutions.
-Our customers are service providers, system integrators, defense and homeland security organizations, as well as to other commercial entities worldwide.
-The division provides solutions on land, sea and air, while placing major focus on the high-growth IFC market.
-The division's portfolio includes high-speed modems, high performance on-the-move antennas and high efficiency, high power SSPAs and BUCs. - Services Division provides managed network and services for rural broadband access via our subsidiaries in Peru and Colombia.
+- Commercial Division provides advanced fixed satellite networks, satellite communication systems, small cell solutions and associated professional services and comprehensive turnkey solutions and fully managed satellite services solutions.
+Our customers are service providers, satellite operators, mobile network operators, or MNOs, telecommunication companies, or Telcos, and large enterprises worldwide.
+We focus on high throughput satellites, or HTS, opportunities worldwide, with focus on cellular backhaul, and are driving meaningful partnerships with satellite operators to leverage our technology and breadth of services to deploy and operate the ground segment. - Mobility Division provides advanced, satellite communication on the move systems, including airborne, maritime and ground-mobile satellite systems and solutions.
+Our customers are service providers, system integrators, defense and homeland security organizations, as well as other commercial entities worldwide.
+The division provides solutions for land, sea and air connectivity, while placing major focus on the high-growth market of In-Flight Connectivity, or IFC, with its unique leading technology.
+The division's portfolio comprises high-speed modems, high performance on-the-move antennas and high efficiency, high power Solid State Amplifiers (SSPAs) and BUCs. - Services Division provides managed network and services for rural broadband access via our subsidiaries in Peru and Colombia.
 Our connectivity solutions have been implemented in large and national scale projects.
 Our terrestrial and satellite networks provide Internet and telephony services to thousands of rural communities and schools.
 Our turnkey solutions start with supplying network infrastructure, continue through ensuring high-quality, reliable connectivity and include full network support and maintenance, as well as support for applications that run on the installed network.